Vantiq/vantiq-extension-sources/extpsdk/README.md

 The Vantiq Connector SDK includes the following items:

-* VantiqConnector -- a set of conststants defined as part of the interface.
+* VantiqConnector -- a set of constants defined as part of the interface.
-* VantiqConnectorSet -- a class that manages the connections for this set of connectors
-* VantiqSourceConnection -- a class that manages the message flow and state for a single connector
     * a set of constants to help in the use of these two classes:
         * For construction errors:
             * VantiqConnector.ERROR_CODE -- the short name for an error
             * VantiqConnector.ERROR_TEMPLATE -- the template for the message itself
             * VantiqConnector.ERROR_PARAMETERS -- parameters for the error message
         * For context reference during callbacks:
             * VantiqConnector.SOURCE_NAME -- the name of the source for which this callback is intended
             * VantiqConnector.RESPONSE_ADDRESS -- routing information to ensure that a query response is delivered to the correct query
         * Status codes for query responses:
             * VantiqConnector.QUERY_COMPLETE -- the last response for this query
             * VantiqConnector.QUERY_PARTIAL -- a partial response to a query
             * VantiqConnector.QUERY_EMPTY -- an indication that there is no response available for this query
+* VantiqConnectorSet -- a class that manages the connections for this set of connectors
+* VantiqSourceConnection -- a class that manages the message flow and state for a single connector

 ### Logging